aembke/fred.rs/docs/README.md

 * It requires Tokio.
 * It does not support `no-std` builds.
-* Compile times could be better.
+* Compile times aren't great.
 * There's pretty good test coverage.
 * It can use almost no additional memory.
 The parsing layer uses a zero-copy parser based on [bytes](https://crates.io/crates/bytes) types.
 If you're willing to use these types then the library imposes almost no additional storage overhead.
 For example, by using `Bytes` as the primary input and output type with commands callers can entirely avoid additional allocations of these values.
 The response `Bytes` will be an owned view into the [Tokio socket buffer](https://docs.rs/tokio-util/latest/tokio_util/codec/trait.Decoder.html#tymethod.decode).
 * The primary request-response happy path is lock free, nor is the caller required to use one.
 The client uses Tokio message passing features, atomics, and [crossbeam queue](https://crates.io/crates/crossbeam-queue) types as alternatives.
 This creates a pleasant developer experience and is pretty fast.
 * The public interface is generic and supports strongly and stringly-typed usage patterns.
 * There's a fallback interface for sending any commands to the server.
 * There's an optional lower level connection management interface.
-* It does not panic.
-If you find one I will patch it quickly.
-* It never logs input values.
-The `network-logs` feature can enable this if needed.
 * There are a ton of configuration options.
 Arguably too many.
 However, in my opinion it can be worthwhile to tune most of these settings.

 See the [benchmark](../bin/benchmark) folder for more info on performance testing.